fschulze/sqlalchemy_schemadisplay/README.rst

 1.4 - Unreleased
 ----------------

+- Added support for python3.
+Currently, Python 3.5+ is supported.

 - Set dir kwarg in Edge instantiation to 'both' in order to show arrow heads and arrow tails.
   [bkrn - Aaron Di Silvestro]